Research and Clinical Trials

 - Reprogramming the body’s infection-fighting system to attack cancer

 - Changing tiny proteins found in nature to make them focus on cancer cells

 Seattle Children’s physician–scientists work in world-class research facilities:

-- Pediatric Clinical Research Center on our main campus
+- Pediatric Clinical Research Center at our hospital campus

 - Seattle Children’s Research Institute in downtown Seattle